 What to wear: At RMM, you must dress safely and appropriately.
 Arrive for class in all-natural fiber clothing (100% cotton), long pants, and closed-toe, closed-heel shoes with socks that protect up to the ankle.
 Long hair must be tied back.
 Nylon, polyester, spandex, or other synthetics are not allowed around machines, equipment, or processes that can produce hot fragments, sparks, or flames.
 Additional protective gear will be provided as needed.
 The CDC has a guide to acceptable cloth masks that help prevent the spread of infection.

-About the Instructor: Class is taught by Sean Lytle, who has trained extensively with Kenneth of Fire & Brimstone Forge
+About the Instructor: Classes taught by Kenneth of Fire & Brimstone Forge